Pippi Ardennia & Daniel L. Leahy’s Music

 We are both 69 years young and our life mantra is:

 “It's Never To Late, to be in Love, to Dream, to Create, to

 Be Your desired Possibilities”

-Praised by JazzPolice.com for her “big, soulful voice,” and
+Praised by JazzPolice.com for her “Big, soulful voice,” she is

 Soulful.
 Seductive.
 Bluesy.
 Funky.
 Slinky.
 Swinging.
 Sensual.

 No, these are not the many voices of Pippi Ardennia, but the description of one singular voice of a singer/storyteller who brings it all together, packaged from one heart, music that "makes you feel," says Andrea Canter from JazzInk.

 A Chicago native who has been singing since she was 13 years old and for more than 35 years, Ardennia has performed at many of Chicago's most respected jazz clubs, including Burning Spear, Mr. Kelly, Rosebud on Rush, Green Dolphin, and the Chicago Symphony Center.

 Since moving to Minnesota, Pippi has appeared at the Dakota Jazz Club, a Twin Cities Jazz Festival favorite for eight years and has co-produced and starred in the highly acclaimed concert series at the Historic Landmark Center PipJazz Sunday’s.

 She has also performed for celebrities such as Bill Clinton, Tony Bennett, and Liza Minnelli, and performed alongside Freddie Hubbard, George Freeman, and Billy Branch, while recognized for her leadership of the PipJazz Foundation.
 With Peterson lauding her “unique style that has subtle hints of Carmen McRae and Billie Holiday.”